-Hand Transplant Patient Guide
+Leg Transplant Patient Guide

-Why are hand transplantations being done?
+Why are leg transplantations being done?

-You may have heard about a new surgical procedure called hand transplantation.
+You may have heard about a new surgical procedure called leg transplantation.
 Only a small number of these surgeries have been performed around the world thus far.
-As of the summer of 2010, only 22 patients have received single-hand transplantation, and 14 patients have received double-hand transplantation.

-The procedure of hand transplantation is a promising new method to restore the single dominant hand or both hands of amputees.
+The procedure of leg transplantation is a promising new method to restore the limb(s) of lower extremity amputees.
 However, this procedure is new and not without significant risks.
-Therefore, hand transplantations have to be performed as part of a research study.
-The hand transplant team at Brigham and Women's Hospital is conducting such a research study.
+Therefore, leg transplantations have to be performed as part of a research study.
+The leg transplant team at Brigham and Women's Hospital (BWH) is conducting such a research study.

-The purpose of the study is to find out more about outcomes of hand transplantation.
-We are studying people who have suffered amputation of their single dominant hand or both hands at any level below the functional shoulder joint.
-We hope to learn more in this research study about how to do a hand transplant in the best possible way and how to stop the body from rejecting the transplant.
+The purpose of the study is to find out more about the outcomes of leg transplantation.
+We are studying people who have suffered amputation of both legs.
+We hope to learn more in this research study about how to do a leg transplant in the best possible way and how to stop the body from rejecting the transplant.

-In this study, our patients have already lost their hand and perhaps a significant portion of the arm.
-For example, some patients may have lost only the hand itself, while others may have lost the entire arm below the shoulder.
+In this study, our patients already have lost their legs.
 Some patients in our study have undergone attempts at traditional limb reconstruction that have resulted in suboptimal outcomes.
-Most patients in our study have tried different kinds of prostheses, with equally unsatisfactory results.
+Most patients in our study have tried different kinds of prostheses, with consistently unsatisfactory results.

-The transplantation of one or both hands from one person (the donor) to another (the recipient) is a new research approach for patients with amputations.
+The transplantation of one or both legs from one person (the donor) to another (the recipient) is a new research approach for patients with amputations.
 A lot is unknown about the outcomes of this procedure.
-Studies show that 100 percent of the hands transplanted in the world were surviving two years following transplantation; 100 percent of all patients gained protective sensation in their transplanted hands (the ability to tell if something is hot or sharp, for example); and 94 percent of patients recovered their discriminatory sensation (e.g., the ability to tell if something is hot or sharp).
-Patients had sufficient muscle recovery to be able to perform daily activities with their transplanted hands, and the majority of patients reported improved functionality and quality of life after transplantation.
+As of July 2012, only two patients have undergone successful leg transplants, and not enough time has yet passed for us to know the long-term results of these procedures.
+Based on our experience with hand transplants, we know that most patients are likely to regain protective sensation in their transplanted limbs (e.g., the ability to tell if something is hot or sharp), as well as discriminatory sensation (e.g., the ability to tell if something is hot or sharp).
+Patients who have undergone leg transplants to date are still in the process of regaining the ability to walk without assistance, which is expected to result in significant improvement in their satisfaction and quality of life.
 However, we do not know how easy it will be to find tissue donors for this purpose.
 There are so many different colors and textures of skin, so it might be hard to find a perfect match.

 Normally, the body's immune (protective) system treats any new organ or tissue as an invader, like a germ, and tries to destroy it.
 Transplant drugs, however, partially shut down the immune system so that the body can accept the new organ or tissue.
 Patients have to take strong drugs for the rest of their lives to prevent rejection of the transplant.
 This is a pilot study.
 The purpose of a pilot study is to see what is possible and to learn more about how best to do it.
-We are doing a pilot study on a small group of patients to learn more about the hand transplant procedure.
+We are doing a pilot study on a small group of patients to learn more about the leg transplant procedure.